-Figure x.
-Left: Cell densities vs. sampling date for each site.
-Right: Cell densities vs. site over all sampling dates.

-4 | CONCLUSIONS
+4 | CONCLUSIONS - Potential for a massive and diverse mineral-hosted deep biosphere

-All data taken together suggest pyrolusite is very favorable electron acceptor at DeMMO, especially when coupled to organic carbon, elemental sulfur, or methane, which promotes the growth of Thermodesulfovibrionia and Desulfobulbaceae in dense biofilm communities.

-Together, taxonomic and cell density/morphology data, along with the observation of biofilms on experiments with native rock, suggest the capacity for a mineral-hosted deep subsurface biosphere of significant biomass at DeMMO, especially where iron and manganese-bearing minerals are present.
+We successfully utilized in situ cultivation experiments to explore the role of minerals in driving differences in diversity and biomass between fluid and mineral-hosted microbial communities in a continental deep subsurface system.
+Here, variety of minerals are available as energy sources for microbial metabolisms; however, minerals may only be accessible to specialist taxa.
+We observed trends in community structure, cell densities, and biofilm morphologies that suggest mineral selectivity and potential for EET.
+We suggest our observations of biomass enhancement on energy-yielding minerals may be a result of mineral-stimulated metabolic activity.
+Biofilm formation on mineral surfaces may therefore offer a competitive advantage in this system, where continental rock rich in metal oxides under thermodynamically favorable conditions provides energy under otherwise energy-limited conditions.
+Thus, local host rock mineralogy has the potential greatly enhance biofilm biomass and drive significant differences in diversity between fluid and biofilm communities at DeMMO.
+Taken together, our findings suggest the capacity for a taxonomically distinct mineral-hosted deep subsurface biosphere of significant biomass at DeMMO, and by extension, host rock mineralogy is an important ecological driver in deep continental biospheres.

 ACKNOWLEDGEMENTS

 This work was supported by NASA Headquarters under the NASA Earth and Space Science Fellowship Program – “Grant 80NSSC18K1267” and Exobiology Grant “…” and Northwestern University.

-Undergrads: Bethany Ketchem, Annamarie Jedziniak

-SURF staff: Tom Regan
+We thank undergraduates Bethany Ketchem and Annamarie Jedziniak at Northwestern University for providing assistance with field work preparation and cell counts.
+We also thank Dr. Annette Rowe, Karla Abuyen, Dr. Haley Sapers, and the Sanford Underground Research Facility staff for assistance in the field.
 This work made use of the EPIC facility of Northwestern University’s NUANCE Center, which has received support from the Soft and Hybrid Nanotechnology Experimental (SHyNE) Resource (NSF ECCS-1542205); the MRSEC program (NSF DMR-1720139) at the Materials Research Center; the International Institute for Nanotechnology (IIN); the Keck Foundation; and the State of Illinois, through the IIN.

 References